 Recall that Beckman et al.'s (2011) speech rate diagnostic proposes that phonetic cues corresponding to specified features increase in duration as speech rate slows, while cues that do not correspond to specified features remain fairly constant across speech rates.
-The theoretical basis of this claim is that specified features are realized physically by speakers as laryngeal gestures (Beckman et al., 2011; Davis, 1994): [voice] is manifested as prevoicing, [spread] gives rise to long-lag VOT.
+The theoretical basis of this claim is that specified features are realized physically by speakers as laryngeal gestures (Davis, 1994; Beckman et al., 2011): [voice] is manifested as prevoicing, [spread] gives rise to long-lag VOT.
 Specified features represent articulatory goals of the speaker, and at slower speech rates the speaker is able to achieve these goals more fully (Beckman et al., 2011).
 If, for example, the short-lag VOT of English b, d, g and French p, t, k is merely an unintended mechanical consequence of transitioning from stop closure to vowel, there is no reason for it to increase at slower speech rates (Solé, 2007).
-Supporting evidence for this view comes from studies showing that the long-lag VOT of [spread]-specified $p^h$ , $t^h$ , $k^h$ stops of aspirating languages increase at slower speech rates, while the short-lag VOT of laryngeally-unspecified b, d, g stops does not, such as in Icelandic (Pind, 1995), English (Kessinger & Blumstein, 1997; Magloire & Green, 1999) and Thai (Kessinger & Blumstein, 1997).
-The prevoicing duration of [voice]-specified b, d, g of voicing languages (French, Thai, Spanish) also increases at slower speech rates while the short-lag VOT of p, t, k stops do not, such as in French (Kessinger & Blumstein, 1997), Spanish (Magloire & Green, 1999), and Thai (Kessinger & Blumstein, 1997).
+Supporting evidence for this view comes from studies showing that the long-lag VOT of [spread]-specified $p^h$ , $t^h$ , $k^h$ stops of aspirating languages (English, Thai, German, Icelandic) increases at slower speech rates, while the short-lag VOT of laryngeally-unspecified b, d, g stops does not.
+The prevoicing duration of [voice]-specified b, d, g of voicing languages (French, Thai, Spanish) also increases at slower speech rates while the short-lag VOT of p, t, k stops do not (Pind, 1995; Kessinger & Blumstein, 1997; Magloire & Green, 1999).

 We now test the predictions of this diagnostic against Iverson & Salmons's (1995) feature representation of Nepali's four-way contrast.
-The diagnostic predicts that at slower speech rates prevoicing duration will increase on the [voice]-specified D stops, PVI duration will increase on the [spread]-specified Th stops, both prevoicing and PVI durations will increase on the [voice, spread]-specified Dh stops, while the PVI of unspecified T stops will not increase significantly.
-Figure 8 suggests that all of these predictions are borne out.
-Speech rate was calculated by dividing the duration of the carrier phrase by the number of syllables in the carrier phrase.
-Figure 8 (left) plots prevoicing durations across speech rates and shows negatively-sloped trend lines for the voiced and voiced aspirated classes, suggesting longer prevoicing durations at slower speech rates.
-Figure 8 (right) plots PVI duration across speech rates, showing that the trend lines of the aspirated classes appear to be more negatively sloped than those of the unaspirated classes.
+The diagnostic predicts that at slower speech rates prevoicing duration will increase on the [voice]-specified D stops, PVI duration will increase on the [spread]-specified Th stops, both prevoicing and PVI durations will increase on the [voice, spread]-specified